 - prevent the direct or indirect supply, sale and transfer from their territories or by their nationals outside their territories, or using their flag vessels or aircraft, of arms and related materiel of all types, spare parts, and technical advice, assistance, or training related to military activities, to designated individuals and entities [arms embargo].

-The current Chair of the Committee, for the period ending 31 December 2013, is His Excellency Mr. Gary Quinlan (Australia).
-The two Vice-Chairs for 2013 are Guatemala and the Russian Federation.
-This website contains general information on the work of the Committee as well as a latest news section.
+The current Chair of the Committee, for the period ending 31 December 2015, is His Excellency Mr. Gerard van Bohemen (New Zealand).
+The two Vice-Chairs for 2015 are Chile and the Russian Federation.
+This website contains general information on the work of the Committee as well as a press release section.
 The Committee has guidelines for the conduct of its work.
 You can also find fact sheets providing basic information on the listing and de-listing procedures as well as on the exemptions to the assets freeze and from the travel ban.
 The Committee publishes annual reports of its activities and the Chair of the Committee briefs the Security Council regularly.
 The Secretariat of the Committee can be contacted by email at: SC-1267-Committee@un.org.The Committee is supported by the Analytical Support and Sanctions Monitoring Team whose reports can be found here.
 The Team can be contacted by email at: firstname.lastname@example.org.

 By resolution 1904 (2009), the Security Council established the Office of the Ombudsperson to assist the Committee in considering de-listing requests.
 The Ombudsperson can be reached by e-mail at email@example.com.